 1. DealRoom.
 DealRoom is a VDR combined with an M&A project management platform.
 It is designed to make complex deals simple with its Agile approach; therefore, it has been utilized for billion-dollar transactions and is suitable for deals >50M where there is a greater need for diligence and integration process management.

 2. FirmRoom.
-FirmRoom is a traditional VDR that works well for smaller M&A deals (<50M), but has also been utilized for real estate, healthcare, finance, and law.
+FirmRoom is a traditional VDR that works well for smaller M&A deals (

 3. Firmex.
 Firmex is a well known VDR known for its strong customer support.